Deploy Metrics-server in Kubernetes with TLS enabled

 uid: f4303bd7-f1e7-41e6-8954-172283c279ab

-1. Next, SSH to each of the nodes and edit kubelet config file /var/lib/kubelet/config.yaml.
-Add serverTLSBootstrap: true to the config.
-It should be in the same position as in the ConfigMap.
+- Next, SSH to each of the nodes and edit kubelet config file

-3. Once the kubelet on the nodes are restarted, you should see bunch CSRs are being created.
+.
+You will obviously need ROOT priviledge to restart it. - Once the kubelet on the nodes are restarted, you should see bunch CSRs are being created.
 If not, please double check the config file and make sure there is no typo or indentation errors with the file.

 ➜ kubectl get csr